yohasebe/monadic-chat-cli/README.md

 {{MESSAGES}}
 ```

 Monadic Chat replaces `{{MESSAGES}}` with messages from past conversations when sending the template.
-Note that not all the past messages have to be copied here: the reducer mechanism could select, modify, or even "generate" messages and include them instead.
+Note that not all the past messages always have to be copied here: the reducer mechanism could select, modify, or even "generate" messages and include them instead.

 **JSON Object**